sockjs/sockjs-client/README.md

 Example
 -------

+Generally, the SockJS mimics WebSockets API, but instead of `WebSocket` there is `SockJS` JavaScript object.

 First, you need to load SockJS JavaScript library, for example you can put that in your http head: